Can Deep Neural Networks Predict Data Correlations from Column Names?: Benchmark

-Using those constraints, we downloaded several thousand data sets (in the order in which they are returned by the Kaggle API).
-For each data set, we consider column pairs.
-As justified in prior work~\cite{Ilyas2004}, pairwise column correlations (as opposed to correlations between more than two columns) tend to be particularly useful in practice.
-We limit the analysis to at most 100 column pairs per data set (otherwise, performance results would be dominated by a few data sets with many columns).
-We consider each pair of columns only once.
-More precisely, for any given columns $c_1$ and $c_2$, our data set contains only one of $\langle c_1,c_2\rangle$ or $\langle c_2,c_1\rangle$ (but not both).
-While some of the correlation metrics we consider are not symmetric, we want to avoid using training samples that are too similar (thereby, potentially, leading to overly optimistic prediction performance results).
-For each column pair, we extract column names and analyze correlation of the associated data.
-For the correlation analysis, we use Python~3 and SciPy's stats package\footnote{\url{https://docs.scipy.org/doc/scipy/reference/stats.html}}.
+Data sets are obtained by querying the Kaggle API for data sets with the following filters.
+First, data sets are filtered based on their format, retrieving data sets in ``.csv'' format (i.e., tabular data).
+Second, to enable retrieval and analysis of a large number of data sets, covering various domains, a size limit of one megabyte was used.
+The benchmark integrates several thousand data sets, taken from the result of this retrieval query (in the order in which they are returned by the Kaggle API).
+For those data sets, the benchmark contains various correlation metrics for column pairs within the same table (obtained by analyzing the corresponding data).
+Prior work reports that considering correlation between column pairs, as opposed to correlation between more than two columns, ``can remove most of the correlation-induced selectivity estimation errors''~\cite{Ilyas2004}.
+At the same time, the number of possible correlations grows exponentially in the number of correlated columns, making it more expensive to search for multi-column correlation.
+Hence, the benchmark focuses on discovering correlation between column pairs.
+For each table, only up to 100 column pairs are analyzed.
+More precisely, for tables with more than ten columns, the first ten columns are selected for the benchmark (thereby enabling 100 pairs).
+The benchmark contains each column pair only once.
+More precisely, for any given columns $c_1$ and $c_2$, the benchmark contains only one of $\langle c_1,c_2\rangle$ or $\langle c_2,c_1\rangle$ (but not both).
+While some of the correlation metrics we consider are not symmetric, this avoids using training samples that are too similar (thereby, potentially, leading to overly optimistic prediction performance results).
+For each column pair, the benchmark contains column names and different correlation metrics.
+The correlation analysis was executed using Python~3 and SciPy's stats package\footnote{\url{https://docs.scipy.org/doc/scipy/reference/stats.html}}.

-We analyze correlation according to multiple metrics.
-First, we analyze correlation via the Pearson correlation coefficient~\cite{Wang2013g}.
+The benchmark measures correlation according to different metrics.
+First, it contains results for the Pearson correlation coefficient~\cite{Wang2013g}.
 This coefficient is a measure of linear correlation between two data sets.
 The coefficient itself, denoted as $R$, is contained in the interval $[-1,1]$.
 It comes with a p-value, indicating the probability of obtaining a specific $R$ value by chance.
-In the following, we define correlation according to different thresholds for $|R|$ while typically using a threshold of 5\% for the p-Value.
+The following experiments define correlation via different thresholds for $|R|$ while typically using a threshold of 5\% for the p-Value.